-System Development Life Cycle Phase: New - Development/Acquisition.
-Existing - Operations/Maintenance.
+2029 System Development Life Cycle Phase: New - Development/Acquisition.

-Discussion: An important aspect of risk management is the ongoing monitoring of controls implemented within or inherited by an information system.
-An effective continuous monitoring strategy at the system level is developed and implemented in coordination with the organizational continuous monitoring strategy early in the SDLC (i.e., during initial system design or procurement decision).
-The system-level continuous monitoring strategy supplements the continuous monitoring strategy for the organization.
-The system-level strategy addresses monitoring those controls for which monitoring is not provided as part of the continuous monitoring strategy and implementation for the organization.
-The system-level strategy identifies the frequency of monitoring for controls not addressed by the organization-level strategy and defines the approach to be used for assessing those controls.
-The system-level continuous monitoring strategy, consistent with the organizational strategy, may define how changes to the system are to be monitored; how risk assessments are to be conducted; and the security and privacy posture reporting requirements including recipients of the reports.
+2031 Discussion: An important aspect of risk management is the ongoing monitoring of controls implemented 2032 within or inherited by an information system.
+An effective continuous monitoring strategy at the system 2033 level is developed and implemented in coordination with the organizational continuous monitoring 2034 strategy early in the SDLC (i.e., during initial system design or procurement decision).
+The system-level 2035 continuous monitoring strategy supplements the continuous monitoring strategy for the organization.
+The 2036 system-level strategy addresses monitoring those controls for which monitoring is not provided as part of 2037 the continuous monitoring strategy and implementation for the organization.
+The system-level strategy 2038 identifies the frequency of monitoring for controls not addressed by the organization-level strategy and 2039 defines the approach to be used for assessing those controls.
+The system-level continuous monitoring 2040 strategy, consistent with the organizational strategy, may define how changes to the system are to be 2041 monitored; how risk assessments are to be conducted; and the security and privacy posture reporting requirements including recipients of the reports.
 The system-level continuous monitoring strategy can be included in security and privacy plans.

-For controls that are not addressed by the organizational continuous monitoring strategy, the criteria for determining the frequency with which controls are monitored post-implementation and a plan for the ongoing assessment of those controls, are established by the system owner or common control provider in collaboration with other organizational officials including, for example, the authorizing official or designated representative; senior accountable official for risk management or risk executive (function); senior agency information security officer; senior agency official for privacy; and chief information officer.
-The frequency criteria at the system level reflect organizational priorities and the importance of the system to the organization's operations and assets, individuals, other organizations, and the Nation.
-Controls that are volatile (i.e., where the control or the control implementation is most likely to change over time), critical to certain aspects of the protection needs for the organization, or identified in plans of action and milestones, may require more frequent assessment.
-The approach to control assessment results that supported the initial authorization decision; detection of the status of system components; and analysis of historical and operational data.
+2044 For controls that are not addressed by the organizational continuous monitoring strategy, the criteria for 2045 determining the frequency with which controls are monitored post-implementation and a plan for the 2046 ongoing assessment of those controls, are established by the system owner or common control provider 2047 in collaboration with other organizational officials including, for example, the authorizing official or 2048 designated representative; senior accountable official for risk management or risk executive (function); 2049 senior agency information security officer; senior agency official for privacy; and chief information officer.
+2050 The frequency criteria at the system level reflect organizational priorities and the importance of the 2051 system to the organization's operations and assets, individuals, other organizations, and the Nation.
+2052 Controls that are volatile (i.e., where the control or the control implementation is most likely to change 2053 over time), critical to certain aspects of the protection needs for the organization, or identified in plans 2054 of action and milestones, may require more frequent assessment.
+The approach to control assessments 2055 during continuous monitoring may include, for example, reuse of assessment procedures and assessment 2056 results that supported the initial authorization decision; detection of the status of system components; 2057 and analysis of historical and operational data.

-The authorizing official or designated representative approves the continuous monitoring strategy and the minimum frequency with which each control is to be monitored.
-The approval of the strategy can be obtained in conjunction with the security and privacy plan approval.
-The monitoring of controls begins at the start of the operational phase of the SDLC and continues through the disposal phase.
+2058The authorizing official or designated representative approves the continuous monitoring strategy and2059the minimum frequency with which each control is to be monitored.
+The approval of the strategy can be2060obtained in conjunction with the security and privacy plan approval.
+The monitoring of controls begins at2061the start of the operational phase of the SDLC and continues through the disposal phase.

+2062

+References:

+[SP 800-30];

+[SP 800-39]

-References: [SP 800-30]; [SP 800-39] (Organization, Mission or Business Process, System Levels); [SP 800-53]; [SP 800-53A]; [SP 800-137]; [SP 800-161]; [IR 8011-1]; [CNSSI 1253]; [NIST CSF] (Core [Detect Function]).
+(Organization, Mission or Business Process, System Levels);

+[SP 800-30];

+[SP 800-33];

+[SP 800-137];

+[SP 800-161];

+[IR 8011-1];

+[CNSSI 1253];

+[NIST CSF]

+(Core [Detect Punction]).

-PLAN REVIEW AND APPROVAL
+2065 PLAN REVIEW AND APPROVAL

-TASK S-6 Review and approve the security and privacy plans for the system and the environment of operation.

-Potential Inputs: Completed security and privacy plans; organization- and system-level risk assessment results.

-Potential Outputs: Security and privacy plans approved by the authorizing official.

-Primary Responsibility: Authorizing Official or Authorizing Official Designated Representative.

-Supporting Roles: Senior Accountable Official for Risk Management or Risk Executive (Function); Chief Information Officer; Chief Acquisition Officer; Senior Agency Information Security Officer; Senior Agency Official for Privacy.
+- 2066TASK S-6Review and approve the security and privacy plans for the system and the environment of operation. - Potential Inputs: Completed security and privacy plans; organization- and system-level risk assessment results. - 2070 Potential Outputs: Security and privacy plans approved by the authorizing official. - 2071 Primary Responsibility: Authorizing Official or Authorizing Official Designated Representative. - 2072 Supporting Roles: Senior Accountable Official for Risk Management or Risk Executive (Function); Chief - 2073 Information Officer; Chief Acquisition Officer; Senior Agency Information Security Officer; Senior Agency 2074 Official for Privacy.